 Fix IPTV Buffering on UK Broadband: Top 8 Fixes That Actually Work

 Most buffering is caused by one of a handful of issues.
 Your Wi-Fi signal is weak.
 Your broadband speed is not what you think it is.
 Your device needs a restart.
-Or your router is overloaded with connected devices.
+Alternatively, your router may be overloaded with connected devices.

 This guide walks through 8 proven ways to fix IPTV Buffering on UK Broadband.
 Work through them in order.
-Most people find the problem is resolved by fixing 3 or 4.
+Most people find that the problem is resolved by fixing 3 or 4 items.
 By the time you reach number 8, you should have a completely smooth stream.

 Why Does IPTV Buffer on UK Broadband?